 Highest biodiesel awards honor history, lay path forward

 Industry Partnership: John Maniscalco, New York Oil Heating Association.
 New York City has become a shining example of biodiesel support as sustainability efforts continue to move forward.
-New York City recently passed landmark legislation: starting October 2012, all heating oil sold in the city must contain at least 2 percent biodiesel.
-Bioheat will now replace up to 20 million gallons of petroleum a year.
+New York City recently passed landmark legislation: starting October 2012 all heating oil sold in the city must contain at least two percent biodiesel.
+This cleaner burning, domestic fuel blend known as Bioheat will replace up to 20 million gallons of petroleum a year.
 The efforts of Maniscalco and the support provided by the New York Oil Heating Association made this unprecedented legislation possible.

 Inspiration: Las Vegas Biodiesel User Group—Gary H. Weinberg, Western Sierra Services; Ron Corbett, City of North Las Vegas; Frank Giordano, Clark County School District; James Morwood, Las Vegas Valley Water District; Dan Hyde, City of Las Vegas (retired).
+Luckily for biodiesel, what happened in Vegas didn't stay in Vegas.
 This group of biodiesel pioneers championed the alternative fuel against all odds in the 1990s to help it become the established fuel it is today.
 The Las Vegas Biodiesel User Group was among the first users of biodiesel in the nation.
-These fleets worked to overcome resistance, remove technical obstacles, and even successfully challenged large diesel equipment manufacturers to support biodiesel.
-“In the beginning, biodiesel had its struggles to gain support, like any new fuel,” said Ron Corbett, Clean Cities Coordinator for Las Vegas.
-“Those of us who were early champions are gratified to see biodiesel finally gaining the momentum it needs to become the fuel of choice.”
+These fleets worked to overcome resistance, remove technical obstacles and even successfully challenged large diesel equipment manufacturers to support biodiesel.
+"In the beginning, biodiesel had its struggles to gain support, like any new fuel," said Ron Corbett, Clean Cities Coordinator for Las Vegas.
+"Those of us who were early champions are gratified to see biodiesel finally gaining the momentum it needs to become the fuel of choice."